 Mariana's opposition to such policies was moral and economic.
 His moral objection was that, just as monarchs had "no right to tax his subjects without their consent," kings also "had no right to lower the weight or quality of the coinage without their acquiescence."

 "If a prince," Mariana wrote, "is not empowered to levy taxes on unwilling subjects, and cannot set up monopolies for merchandise, he is not empowered to make fresh profit from debased money."

-Mariana's primary economic arguments were that (1) the price-increases fuelled by monetary-debasement and the subsequent inflation hurt those on low and fixed-incomes; and (2) diminished confidence in the currency's relative stability and ability to accurately reflect the true value of goods and services undermined basic prerequisites of prosperous economies.
+Mariana's primary economic arguments were that 1) the price increases, fueled by monetary debasement and the subsequent inflation, hurt those on low and fixed-incomes; and 2) diminished confidence in the currency's relative stability and ability to accurately reflect the true value of goods and services undermined basic prerequisites of prosperous economies.

 Such was the Spanish monarchy's fury at Mariana' criticisms, it imprisoned the aging priest for almost a year and confiscated his papers.

 Recognizing the economic dysfunctionalism associated with excessive government control of money, many countries have legally mandated their central bank's independence.
 But what governments give, they can also take away.
 In February 2007, Venezuela's Hugo Chavez terminated the independence of Venezuela's central bank as part of his "new socialism" agenda.

 Even when central banks' independence are legally mandated, plenty of central bank governors' memoirs detail the myriad ways in which governments seek to unduly influence their decisions.